 Other advanced quantitative courses may be appropriate depending on your interests and strengths.
-If you wish to enroll in a course other than BIOL 2400, BIOL 4401, or BIOL 4150 to fulfill your quantitative requirement, you must discuss with your advisor to obtain School of Biological Sciences approval.
+If you wish to enroll in a course other than BIOL 2400, BIOL 4401, or BIOL 4150 to fulfill your quantitative requirement, you must discuss with your advisor to petition for approval from the School of Biological Sciences Undergraduate Committee.